 It’s normal to feel low or sad.
 But sometimes these feelings can get out of control.
-When someone gets very unhappy or depressed, they may become suicidal (want to seriously harm themselves).
-These feelings can come on over a period of time or very suddenly.
+When someone gets very unhappy or depressed, they may become suicidal (want to seriously harm or kill themselves).
+These feelings can come on over a period of time, or very suddenly.

 Stop doing, start talking

 When someone's feelings are getting out of control, it can be very hard for them to think clearly.
 They may say or do bad things that hurt themselves and other people.
 Things can quickly spiral out of control.
 If you or a friend are feeling very stressed or unhappy and feel like you may want to seriously harm yourself, think about doing the following;

 - Try to talk to someone who you trust (a friend, school health nurse, school counsellor, family member, teacher or helpline)